Retirement planning is one of the most important parts of personal finance but also one of the most intimidating.

 Average Canadian Retirement Expenses

-The 2019 Survey of Household Spending by Stats Canada found that the average consumption spending per household for Canadians over the age of 65 was $68,980 (excluding taxes, insurance and pension payments, and gifts).
+The 2019 Household Spending Survey by Statistics Canada revealed that the average annual expenditure for Canadian households with members aged 65 and above was $48,453 (excluding taxes, insurance, pension payments, and gifts).

 Retirement Saving Rules of Thumb